+In large-scale problems, where both dimensionality $p$ and sample size $n$ grow, computation becomes a major bottleneck.
+Subsampling provides an effective strategy by selecting a subset of size $r\ll n$ to reduce computational cost.
+Non-uniform subsampling further improves accuracy by prioritizing informative observations, with designs ranging from leverage-score sampling \citep{ma2014statistical} to methods optimizing asymptotic variance \citep{wang2018optimal,wang2019information,zhang2021optimal,yu2022optimal,wang2021optimal,fan2021optimal,ai2021optimalb}.
+Although most subsampling estimators converge at rate $r^{-1/2}$, \citet{su2024subsampled} showed that a one-step correction can attain the rate $\max\{n^{-1/2},r^{-1}\}$.
+However, existing designs mainly target low-dimensional covariates and may fail when $p>r$.

-Motivated by large-scale data within the high-dimensional problems, \cite{shan2024optimal,shao2024optimal} employ the decorrelated score function to attain the optimal subsampling estimators and make statistical inference for the low-dimensional parameters of interest in the high-dimensional GLMs.
-Despite this progress, two key issues persist in these works.
-First, subsampling induces a loss of statistical accuracy relative to full-sample estimators, yet full-sample analysis incurs substantial computational cost when $n$ is large.
-Second, decorrelated-score-based procedures are currently limited to low-dimensional targets, and extending them to high-dimensional simultaneous inference remains non-trivial.
+Motivated by the increasing prominence of large-scale data, recent work \citep{shan2024optimal,shao2024optimal} adopts decorrelated-score methods to obtain optimal subsampling estimators in high-dimensional GLMs.
+Nevertheless, two limitations remain: (i) subsampling sacrifices accuracy relative to full-sample estimators, yet full-sample analysis incurs substantial computational cost; and (ii) existing procedures target only low-dimensional parameters and do not support high-dimensional simultaneous inference.